CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Trending ⚡

-- PykitDreams 2.0 is under development and will be released in late summer 2024.
+- PykitDreams 2.0: Under development and will be released in late summer 2024.
 Keep up to date with the latest development status [here](https://github.com/TechDreams-Innovations/PykitDreams).
+- Summer event : 3rd August 2024 between TechDreams Innovations and TouchScreen BlueTooth Machines.

 ### About me @CodeMaster7000